cristaloleg/go-advice/README.md

   }()
   ```
 - [ ] don't use `checkErr` function which panics or does `os.Exit`
+- [ ] use panic only in very specific situations, you have to handle error
 - [ ] don't use alias for enums 'cause this breaks type safety
   - https://play.golang.org/p/MGbeDwtXN3
   -